WagnerGauer/obsidian-vault/coding/static methods.md

 the syntax of static methods consist of the keyword static followed by the [[method definition]].
-What sets these methods apart is that they can only be called by the class itself and not an instance of the class[[setter methods]]
+What sets these methods apart is that they can only be called by the class itself and not a [[class instance]].

 class MyClass {
   static classProperty = "I am a class property";